USACalClub/gear/dmms/README.md

 Notes:
 - "The rebadged Keithley 2100 was quite terrible" [[1](https://www.eevblog.com/forum/chat/bench-multimeter-(another)/msg244830/#msg244830)]
+- "Avoid the Keithley 2100, it was an outsourced design with limited support/documentation and some annoying firmware bugs that were never fixed as far as I know." [[1](https://www.eevblog.com/forum/reviews/5-12-and-6-12-digits-bench-multimeters/msg125132/#msg125132)]
 - The Tektronix DMM4050 is a re-badge of the Fluke 8846A [[1](http://www.eevblog.com/forum/metrology/the-ltflu-(aka-sza263)-reference-zener-diode-circuit/msg609636/#msg609636)]

 ### Range info: